LukeCarlThompson/ImageChill/README.md

 #### Img srcset
 Use data-src-set and data-sizes the same way you would normally use srcset and sizes attributes.
 The data-sizes attribute is important to ensure the correct size image gets pre-loaded.

-Here data-src is just used as a backup in case srcset is unsupported.
+Here data-src will be added to src attribute which will only be used in the case of srcset not being supported (ie11 and older).

 ```html
 <img class="image lazyload"